-Many times I came across the question when is the best time to visit India.
-India is a huge country and has a very diverse climate, so the first thing you actually need to consider is what places in India are you planning to go.
+Many times I came across the question of when is the best time to visit India.
+India is a huge country and has a very diverse climate.
+So the first thing you actually need to consider when booking your trip is what places in India are you planning to go.

-India is a tropical country with four seasons.
-However, the four seasons in the subcontinent don’t correspond to those of the other continents.
-Namely, in most parts of the country, India weather doesn’t include spring and autumn.
-Indian summer starts from late March to June, the monsoon season goes from July to September, post-monsoon starts from October up to December while winter is from January to March.
+India is a tropical country in the Subcontinent, and considering the different weather in the different states, we can count four seasons.
+However, the four seasons in India don’t correspond to those of the other continents.
+In most parts of the country, Indian weather doesn’t include spring and autumn.

-To help you decide when is the best time to visit India, here are some figures of the different seasons and temperatures in some of the states.
-However, these are just to give an idea, since the weather in India can vary depending on the states (the northern border is much colder in winter and has both spring and autumn), and even in the same state depending on the area.
+To help you decide when is the best time to visit India, below are some figures for the different seasons and temperatures.
+These are just to give you an idea since the weather in India can vary depending on the states (cities like Rishikesh in the northern state of Uttarakhand and regions like Spiti Valley are much colder in winter and have both spring and autumn), and even in the same state depending on the area.

 Summer temperatures can be 24 to 45 degrees Celsius